Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Empirical Evaluation

+For example, when we evaluated Cifar-10, we selected 20 input sets of size 100.
+All the selected images inside each input set corresponded to the class \textit{Deer}.
+For each selected input set, we measured the GD, NCD and STD scores.
+For each metric, we reported the distribution of the diversity scores related to these samples using boxplots, as depicted in Figures~\ref{fig:RQ1}.a, ~\ref{fig:RQ1}.b and ~\ref{fig:RQ1}.c.
+We then increased the number of classes inside each sample by randomly replacing 50 images in \textit{Deer} with new images from the \textit{Truck} class.
+Each input set contained equal distribution of \textit{Deer} and \textit{Truck} images.
+We reported again the distribution of the diversity scores using boxplots.
+We repeated the process until we reached a total number of 10 classes inside the selected samples, while maintaining a uniform distribution across classes inside the input sets at each sampling iteration.
+As shown in Figure~\ref{fig:RQ1}, we observed that GD outperforms NCD and STD as it exhibits a monotonic increase when increasing the number of classes inside the input sets.
+As shown in Figures~\ref{fig:RQ1}.a and~\ref{fig:RQ1}.d, the more diverse the input sets, the higher the GD in all datasets and models that we have evaluated.
+We observed a similar but noisier trend in STD.
+Using the example of STD scores for MNIST (Cf. Figure~\ref{fig:RQ1}.e), we observe that these scores slightly decrease for samples embedding seven classes.
+A similar observation can be made in Cifar-10 when going from nine to ten classes (Cf. Figure~\ref{fig:RQ1}.b).
 Surprisingly, we found that NCD scores do not increase when input sets become more diverse.
-We also observe that this diversity metric has low variability in terms of the generated scores.
-In fact, as we can see in Figures~\ref{fig:RQ1}.c and ~\ref{fig:RQ1}.f, the range of the calculated mean NCD scores for the different input sets in the experiment is between 0.9895 and 0.9913.
-We should note that we have tried, in our experiments with NCD, other types of features to further assess the reliability of this metric in evaluating diversity in our context.
-For this purpose, we have followed the recommendations of Cohen \textit{et al.}~\cite{cohen2014normalized} and calculated the NCD scores of the input sets based on the raw images from MNIST.
-However, we obtained similarly poor results as the NCD score did not consistently increase when input sets became more diverse.
-Besides its poor performance in measuring data diversity, we should note that NCD is computationally expensive.
-It took about one hour to calculate the NCD score for one input set of size 100, thus suggesting another limitation regarding its applicability in guiding the test of DNN models.
+We also observed that this diversity metric has low variability in the generated scores.
+As shown in Figures~\ref{fig:RQ1}.c and ~\ref{fig:RQ1}.f, the range of the calculated mean NCD scores for the different input sets in the experiment is between 0.9895 and 0.9913.
+We should note that we have tried other types of features in our experiments with NCD to further assess the reliability of this metric in evaluating diversity.
+For this purpose, we followed one of the recommendations of Cohen \textit{et al.}~\cite{cohen2014normalized} and Cilibrasi \textit{et al.}~\cite{cilibrasi2005clustering} and calculated the NCD scores of the input sets based on the raw images from MNIST.
+However, we obtained similarly poor results because the NCD score did not consistently increase when input sets became more diverse.
+Besides its poor performance in measuring data diversity, we note that NCD is computationally expensive.
+It took approximately one hour to calculate the NCD score for one input set of size 100, suggesting another limitation regarding its applicability in testing DNN models.
 We conclude that, in our context, this metric is neither practical nor reliable in measuring data diversity and is therefore excluded from the rest of our study.
+Note that the NCD metric's poor results may be due to the combination of feature inputs and compression tools that fail to generate accurate compression distances in our datasets.
+We therefore believe that NCD cannot be applied or function properly without careful selection of image formats and their associated feature representation and the compression tool, which is highly sensitive to these elements.
+Although we have tried several combinations of the aforementioned configurations based on existing prior works~\cite{cohen2014normalized,cilibrasi2005clustering}, we aim in future work to investigate more combinations of feature images and dedicated compression tools to achieve better results for the NCD metric.